vanlellan/RPS/README.md

 		- [ ] change 'bullet' weapon to beam weapon
 		- [ ] beam weapon does instant, constant, long-range damage, low DPS (eventually overheats? pulse instead of beam?)
 		- [ ] beam color and shield color are determined by RPS sphere
+            - a 1-sphere (circle) could be the equator of a RPS 2-sphere, eliminating the safe zones

 - [ ] MINIMAL RPS GAME OF LIFE:
 	- all live squares have an RGB color